mccraigmccraig/clustermap-mesos/README.md

 # clustermap-mesos

-A pallet project to manage a mesos cluster on AWS VPC or pre-existing nodes, with mesos, marathon, docker, spark and elasticsearch
+A pallet project to manage a mesos cluster on AWS VPC or pre-existing nodes, with mesos, marathon, docker, cassandra, elasticsearch and spark

 You currently get :